bfbbdecomp/website/README.md

 It uses [highcharts](https://www.highcharts.com/) to display progress.
 Vue.js is used as a templating/reactive library.

 The data for the entire website is processed by running the python script in the python folder, `python progress.py`.

+`pip install gitpython` to install the git library the script uses to traverse the bfbb repository:
 It requires that there exist a full `bfbbdecomp` repository in the same parent directory as the website.

 Make sure [parcel](https://parceljs.org/) is installed globaly.